scubamikejax904/Connector-Bridge-Hubitat-direct/Test_Readme.md

 Your installation is now complete!

 -   You can control each blind individually from its own device page.
--   You can add these child devices to your Hubitat Dashboards using the "Shade" template.
+-   You can add these child devices to your Hubitat Dashboards using the "Shade" template or the "LevelVertical" template, I am unsure how TDBU blinds or the Venetian blinds work on a dashboard as I only have Roller shades to test with.
 -   You can use these devices in your automations with Rule Machine, Motion Lighting, etc., to open/close blinds based on time of day, motion, or other events.

 ## Troubleshooting